Below are the main areas of research, including recent examples of research projects.

 - How trainee therapists handle sexual attraction in therapy

 Supervisors’ handling of sexual attraction in the work of therapists they supervise.

 - The paraphilias.

 Sexual bullying and harrassment

 Some projects include:

-The Centre runs events such as conferences, seminars and short courses, and research training.
+The Centre runs events such as conferences, seminars, workshops, and short courses and research training.
 A key event is the annual conference.

 All members of staff are clinicians as well as scholars, and strong links are maintained with the local NHS and other clinical services, institutions and centres of excellence.

-The PCPR Research Centre offers a lively and friendly learning environment and the School’s taught programmes consistently achieve excellent student ratings.
+The Centre offers a lively and friendly learning environment and the RSPP’s taught programmes consistently achieve excellent student ratings.

 The benefits of these type of research activities are evidenced in publications where various, often diverse, theoretical and philosophical perspectives are applied to the understanding of psychotherapy and counselling psychology practice.
 Such pluralism supports the School’s integrative ethos.